HST Observation Types

 Restrictions on Using the CVZ

 Observations that require special timing requirements should not be proposed for execution in the CVZ, and orbit estimates in the Phase I proposal should be based on standard orbital visibilities (see the Orbital Visibility section of the HST Primer).
 Because of the extra scattered earthshine that enters the telescope on the day side of the orbit, sky-background limited observations through broadband optical or infrared filters do not gain significant observing efficiency from CVZ observations.
-If it is determined during the Phase II proposal implementation that an observation is unschedulable because of conflicts between the CVZ requirement and any other Special Requirements (e.g., SHD, LOW, timing, etc.), then the observing time may be revoked unless the Special Requirement will be relaxed.
+If it is determined during the Phase II proposal implementation that an observation is unschedulable because of conflicts between the CVZ requirement and any other Special Requirements (e.g., Timing, Orientation, etc.), then the observing time may be revoked unless the Special Requirement will be relaxed.
 Proposers who are in doubt about whether or not to request CVZ observations should contact the STScI Helpdesk.

 Target-of-Opportunity (ToO) Observations